-- There are numerous health benefits and drawbacks to drinking tea
+- Tea consumption for toddlers should be moderated as there are numerous health benefits and drawbacks

-- Avoid tea's containing caffeine so you do not disrupt your toddler's sleep cycle
+- Avoid tea's containing caffeine to ensure minimal disruption of your toddler's sleep cycle

 As adults, our relationship with tea is pretty straightforward.
 The cozy brew is a surefire way to warm up when the weather is just too cold, and it even puts an end to sniffles and fever when we're down with the flu.